Mastercard Foundation Scholars Program at USIU-Africa 2022 for Young Africans (Fully-funded)

 - School of Communication, Cinematic and Creative Arts (SCCCA) – Bachelor of Arts in Animation, Bachelor of Arts in Film Production and Directing;

-- Chandaria School of Business Administration (CSOB)- Bachelor of Science in Finance, Bachelor of Science in International Business Administration and Bachelor of Science in Accounting;
+- Chandaria School of Business (CSOB) – Bachelor of Science in Finance, Bachelor of Science in International Business Administration, and Bachelor of Science in Accounting;

-Interested applicants can download the application forms or pick from Main Administration Building, Admissions Office, USIU-Africa at no cost.
+- Interested applicants can download the application forms here or pick the forms from the Admissions Office, located in the Main Administration building at USIU-Africa at no cost.

-Submit completed application forms by email as an attachment, ensuring that the scanned copy of the scholarship application form and all required documents are clearly legible and send to: [email protected] or drop at Main Administration Building, Admissions Office, USIU-Africa or post to: Program Director, Mastercard Foundation Scholars Program, USIU-Africa, P.O.
-Box 14634 – 00800, Nairobi.
+- Submit completed application form by email ensuring that the scanned copy of the scholarship application form and all the required documents are scanned in PDF format and clearly named while saving, with your name as the email subject to: [email protected] or drop your application at the Admissions Office, located in the Main Administration building at USIU-Africa, or post your application to: